About Erica Manney

 Hi!
 I’m Erica.

-Your first question may be … what is Queens County Committee?
+Your first question may be … what is Queens County Democratic Committee?
 There’s a good chance you have never heard of it — I didn’t until a year or so ago.
 This is a great link that explains what it is.
 But the short story is — the Democratic party is governed by committees of citizens who are registered Democrats, from the national level down to state and community-level.
 County is the most local level of party governance in New York.

-Okay, so what do committee members do?
+Okay, so what are committee members supposed do?

 - Choose local judges